 CRH is fully committed to human rights and supports the principles as set out in the articles of the United Nations’ Declaration of Human Rights and the international Labour Organisation (ILO) Core Labour Principles.

-As part of this commitment, CRH plc has published a Statement – Commitment to Human Rights – Tackling Modern Slavery in which it outlines its efforts to combat any abuse of human rights and the steps being taken to ensure slavery or human trafficking do not occur within its sphere of influence.
+As part of this commitment, CRH plc has published it's 2017 Commitment to Human Rights – Tackling Modern Slavery statement in which it outlines its efforts to combat any abuse of human rights and the steps being taken to ensure slavery or human trafficking do not occur within its sphere of influence.
+The CRH plc statement for 2016 can be found here.

 Responsible supply chain management